-- → The fan must not be subjected to force or excessive vibration from sections of the installation. - → If the fan is connected to air ducts, the connection should be isolated from vibration, e.g. using compensators or similar elements - → Ensure stress-free attachment of the fan to the substructure. - Check the device for transport damage.
-Damaged devices are not to be installed. - ⇒ Install the undamaged device in accordance with your application. - Do not perform any modifications, additions or conversions on the device.
-Replacing the terminal box is not permitted.
+- → The fan must not be subjected to force or excessive vibration from sections of the installation. - → If the fan is connected to air ducts, the connection should be isolated from vibration, e.g. using compensators or similar elements. - → Ensure stress-free attachment of the fan to the substructure. - Check the device for transport damage.
+Damaged devices are not to be installed. - Install the undamaged device in accordance with your application.